wboayue/rust-ibapi/README.md

 An implementation of the Interactive Brokers [TWS API](https://interactivebrokers.github.io/tws-api/introduction.html) for Rust.
 The official TWS API is an event driven API.
 This implementation provides a synchronous API that simplifies the development of trading strategies.

 This is a work in progress and targets support for TWS API 10.20.
-The primary reference for the implementation is the CSharp code of the [official API](https://github.com/InteractiveBrokers/tws-api-public).
+The primary reference for this implementation is the [C# source code](https://github.com/InteractiveBrokers/tws-api-public).

-List of open issues are tracked [here](https://github.com/wboayue/rust-ibapi/issues).
-If you run into an issue or need a missing feature, check the [issues list](https://github.com/wboayue/rust-ibapi/issues) first and report the issue if it is not already tracked.
+The list of open issues are tracked [here](https://github.com/wboayue/rust-ibapi/issues).
+If you run into an issue or need a missing feature, check the [issues list](https://github.com/wboayue/rust-ibapi/issues) first and then report the issue if it is not already tracked.

 Contributions are welcome.
 Open a pull request.